Stolen Winning Lottery Tickets: For Greed All Nature Is Too Little

 A Common Thread?

-These stories and others like it seem to have a common thread.
+These stories and others like them seem to have a common thread.
 Middle Easterners typically own the shops where the scams are being carried out.
 It would be wrong to say that this is just a mere coincidence; but, it would also be wrong to say that these sorts of crimes are committed solely by those from the Middle East.

 It’s an unfortunate circumstance when you cannot trust even the store clerk who handles your lottery tickets.
 Yes, it could be tempting to have a winning lottery ticket in your hand, but the store receives some money for selling winning lottery tickets.
 Why be dishonest and potentially face big-time legal troubles?